AALacanaria/washit-laundry-management-system/README.md

 Modern, multi-channel laundry platform bridging shop discovery, smart bookings, and digital receipts for Wash.IT partner shops.

+## What's new (v2.5.0)

+- **Client-to-shop routing preview** – Homepage map now fetches live driving directions from the user's geolocated position to the selected laundry shop with distance and ETA summaries.
+- **Streamlined map controls** – Removed legacy highway overlays and simplified the toggle to "Hide/Show Shops" so the focus stays on customer-to-shop routes.

 ## What's new (v2.4.0)

 - **Dashboard Foundation** – Initial architecture for the partner dashboard, including secure routing, component placeholders, and data models for future features like analytics, booking management, and service configuration.